Maximizing Your Employer 401(k) Match

 You might have to work for your employer for a period of time before the company will begin matching your contributions.
 Not all matching programs begin immediately.

-The money you contribute to your 401(k) plan is yours to keep, no matter when or how you terminate employment.
-However, the contributions made by your employer might be subject to a vesting schedule.
-You have to work for the company for a specified period of time before you can take your employer's contributions with you when and if you go.
+The money you contribute to your 401(k) plan is yours to keep, no matter when you terminate your employment.
+However, the contributions made by your employer are probably going to be subject to a vesting schedule.